High School Summer Internship Program in Research

 Since its inception in 1995, more than 193 high school students have successfully completed the program.
 Students hail from both local public and private schools.
 Several participants have presented their research findings at science fairs, and a number of students have published their manuscripts in peer-reviewed scientific journals.

 Students attend weekly scientific seminars to enhance their knowledge of the different aspects of research, particularly that relating to women’s and infants’ health.
 In addition, they attend informal lunch meetings where junior and senior investigators discuss biomedical science as a career.
 At the end of the program, the students present their work to the other participants as well as to Magee-Womens Research Institute faculty and their associates.

 Students work with investigators for a 4-week period (40 hours a week).
 The start and end dates of the program are flexible and are coordinated between the investigator and the student.
 Students are paid minimum wage.
 A work permit may be needed.
 Please inquire about the process before the end of the school year.

 Out of State/Town Applicants

 Out of state students and Pennsylvania students not in driving distance should include information of their intended living arrangements.
 Our program does not provide housing or other residential assistance.
 Acceptable living arrangements include: staying with relatives in the area or the student and a parent making living arrangements in the area.
 If accepted a work permit needs to be obtained from Pennsylvania prior to the student’s start date.

 To apply for a summer intern position with the Magee-Womens Research Institute High School Internship Program, please submit the following items:

 • The application form (Completed by the student.)

-• A personal statement of approximately one page discussing your science background, career goals and expectations for a summer research experience.
-(Completed by the student.)
+• A personal statement of approximately one page discussing your background, career interests and expectations for a summer research experience, completed by the student.
 This is a major factor in the selection process.